wp-plugins/double-opt-in-for-download/readme.txt

 That will do it.

+Q: Does your plugin support languages?

+A: As of 1.0.0, yes

+The following is a list of languages the plugin supports:

+1. Spanish - es_ES

+French is coming shortly.
+Post a comment on our Facebook page if you would like to see this plugin translated to your language.

 == Screenshots ==

 1. This is a screen shot of the registration forms, both page/post and widget.